minprog/uva-prog-ai/20 Problem sets/50 Adventure/10 Adventure.md

 6. [Strategy and tactics](#Strategy)

 Try not to be daunted by the size of this handout.
-The code is not as big as you might think; in terms of the number of lines of code you have to write, it's only about 60 percent larger than the Yahtzee program from Problem set 4.
+The code is not as big as you might think.
 If you follow the suggestions in the "Strategy and tactics" section, things should work out well.

 ## Getting started

-Download the started kit from [here](cdn://pset5.zip) and extract it into your prog directory.
+Download the starter kit from [here](cdn://pset5.zip) and extract it into your prog directory.
 All files needed for this problem set are included.

 ## <a id="Overview">Overview of the Adventure Game</a>